JuliaEarth/ImageQuilting.jl/docs/src/concepts.md

 marked with the value `NaN`.
 The algorithm handles this hard data differently as it shouldn't be considered in the pattern similarity calculations.

-`training_image` can also have inactive voxels marked with `NaN`.
+The training image can also have inactive voxels marked with `NaN`.
 Convolution results are only looked up in active regions.